Circle V2 API Docs

 return patient;

-4. Client receives a typed tRPC error that React Query surfaces as error in the hook.
+4. Client receives a typed tRPC error (NOT_FOUND) that React Query surfaces as error in the hook.

 To add a new domain error: